 Or Call us Now – (800) 488-7364

-Who is the Distance Education and Training Council?
+Who is the Distance Education Accrediting Commission?

-The DETC Accrediting Commission was established in 1955.
+The DEAC Accrediting Commission was established in 1955.
 The Commission’s mission is to promote, by means of standard-setting, evaluation, and consultation processes, the development and maintenance of high educational and ethical standards in education and training programs delivered through distance learning.
-The DETC Accrediting Commission identifies and accredits distance education and training institutions that have attained and maintained the standards deemed necessary to operate at a high level of quality.
+The DEAC Accrediting Commission identifies and accredits distance education and training institutions that have attained and maintained the standards deemed necessary to operate at a high level of quality.

 1601 18th Street, N.W., Suite 2

 Washington, D.C.
 20009